microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 ### Exercise 6 Task 15 - Sign the package

-Before distribute the MSIX to users or to install it, you must sign the package with a trusted certificate.
+Before distribute the MSIX to users or to install it, you must sign the package with a trusted certificate and have the certificate installed on your machine.

 You will receive the following error, if you try to install a MSIX application that is not signed with a trusted certificate: